michaelruocco/idv-serverless/README.md

 ## To Do

-  * error handling for id or alias type and value not provided with unit tests

-  * error handling for identity not found with unit tests

-  * need to add dynamo db dao rather than hard coded with unit tests

   * identity merging, when create identity raise event with created identity, this can be used for both MI reporting and to trigger an "offline" lambda event to check for matching aliases and merge identities if and duplicated aliases